+Detector synchronization:

+Hardware address for data bus:

-• Detector synchronization: MASTER / SLAVE
+MASTER / SLAVE

+ENABLED / DISABLED

 If several detectors are to be synchronized with one another in order to avoid their mutual interaction, the MASTER setting must be configured here for just one detector.
-For further information concerning synchronization see chapter 7.5.
+For further information concerning synchronization see chapter 7.5.1.